 Accounts Receivable - Accounts receivable are primarily composed of program service fees and are recorded at the amount management expects to collect from balances outstanding.
-Based on management's assessment of the credit history of those having outstanding balances and current relationships with the Foundation, it believes that realization of losses on balances outstanding at December 31, 2020 will be immaterial.
+Based on management's assessment of the credit history of those having outstanding balances and current relationships with the Foundation, it believes that realization of losses on balances outstanding at December 31, 2021 and 2020 will be immaterial.
 It is reasonably possible that the Foundation's estimate of the allowance for doubtful accounts will change.
-As of December 31, 2020, no allowance for doubtful accounts is considered necessary.
+As of December 31, 2021 and 2020, no allowance for doubtful accounts is considered necessary.

 Investments - Investment securities are carried at fair value based on published quotations, or estimates when such quotations are not available.
 These valuations may be at other than the current date and are estimated as of the statements of financial position dates.
 Because of the inherent uncertainty of valuation in the absence of readily ascertainable market values, the estimated values of investments could differ from the values that would have been used had a ready market existed for the investments or if the investments were realized, and the differences could be material.
 Such investments are, by their nature, generally considered to be long-term investments and are not intended to be liquidated on a short-term basis.
-Unrealized depreciation on investments is reflected within net investment loss in the statements of activities.
-Investment loss is reported net of internal and external expenses.
+Unrealized appreciation and depreciation on investments is reflected within net investment gain or loss in the statements of activities.
+Investment gain or loss is reported net of internal and external expenses.

 Inventory - Inventory consists of undistributed in-kind materials at year-end.
 The Foundation receives a substantial amount of in-kind goods from various regional and national donors, primarily consisting of medical and educational materials.
 These materials are included in the financial statements at amounts that approximate net realizable value on the date of donation.
 In accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) topic Fair Value Measurement, net realizable value was determined using transactional data in similar markets.
 For example, the valuation methodology for donated pharmaceuticals utilized published reimbursement pricing guidelines from federal (Center for Medicare and Medicaid Services -CMS) and state (West Virginia State Maximum Allowable Cost - WV SMAC) sources as a primary reference.
 The valuation methodology for donated educational materials utilized net price, which according to publishers is the lowest price at which the title will be available.
-The total of all net prices provided is divided by the total number of units donated to calculate an average cost per unit.
-The average cost is then multiplied by the total units to determine net realizable value.
+The valuation methodology for donated medical supplies and equipment utilized published pricing guidelines from the Medline third-party website, a global manufacturer and distributor of essential medical supplies, discounted to reflect the value of donated materials compared to new materials.
+The total of all net prices provided is divided by the total number of units donated to calculate an average cost per unit, which is determined as net realizable value.
 The Foundation evaluates the net realizable value of the inventory donated during the year and may make additional adjustments based on the evaluation.
-During 2020, inventory adjustments based on the net realizable value at the date of donation related mostly to the Foundation's planned decision to destroy medical supplies believed not suitable for distribution, and totaled approximately \$2,100,000.
-These inventory adjustments are included as in-kind program services on the accompanying statement of activities and changes in net assets, as well as medical equipment and supplies on the accompanying statement of functional expenses.
+During 2021 and 2020, inventory adjustments based on the net realizable value at the date of donation related mostly to the Foundation's planned decision to destroy medical supplies believed not suitable for distribution, and totaled approximately \$600,000 and \$2,100,000, respectively.
+These inventory adjustments are included as inkind program services on the accompanying statement of activities and changes in net assets, as well as medical equipment and supplies on the accompanying statement of functional expenses.